 Name: Executed by: Elizabeth F. Napoli Executive Director for the Guam Housing Urban Renewal Authority

 Signature: Signature:

 Title: Date:

 Company Name:

 Date:

 Contractor's Certification

 l, , ce rtify that I am the

-(T'th.) , of the Corporat ion named as Contractor herein,
+(Title) , of the Corporation, Partnership or Sole

-(Title)

-and that (Name of Signatory) , wno signed the Contra ct on behalf of the Contractor, was

-then the of said Corporation; that said
+Proprietorship name at,who signed (Name of Signatory)

-signed for and in behalf of said Cope of its corporate powers.
-Corporation by authority of its s governing body,
+• · ship; that said contract was duly signed for and in behalf of said authority of its governing body, and is within the scope of its

-(Coi rporate Seal)

-Signature of person affixing the Corporate Seal
+(Corp porate Seal) Signature of person affixing the Corporate Seal

 Funds Certified By: Controller Date:

 Grant No. Project Number Amount